suyiinang/website/content/posts/projects/05_predict/predict.md

 *Figure 39*

 **b)	Specificity**
-Given the objective is to identify individuals that did not get vaccinated (h1n1 = 0), we want to maximise the Specificity Rate: TN / (TN + FP), otherwise also known as the True Negative Rate.
+Given the objective is to identify individuals that did not get vaccinated (h1n1 = 0), I want to maximise the Specificity Rate: TN / (TN + FP), otherwise also known as the True Negative Rate.
 Based on this assessment, Model 9 performed the best with the highest Specificity percentage for validation data.
 Further, Model 9’s misclassification rate is the 3rd lowest of 15.20%.

 {{< img src="/posts/projects/05_predict/images/fig42.png" align="left" >}}